 "Moreover, the company is operating in a promising and vibrant market that is marked by a growing demand for real estates, particularly the residential products.
 All such factors increase the rates of optimism and success," he added.

-Based in Riyadh, Dar Al-Arkan is the largest listed real estate company in the Saudi stock market with a capital of $2.88 billion (SAR10.8bn) and total assets of $6.6 billion (SAR25bn).For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Based in Riyadh, Dar Al-Arkan is the largest listed real estate company in the Saudi stock market with a capital of $2.88 billion (SAR10.8bn) and total assets of $6.6 billion (SAR25bn).construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.